Chart Color Schemes

 The educational profile of Fairfield Heights exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 14.5%, significantly lower than Greater Sydney's average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 11.7%, followed by postgraduate qualifications (2.1%) and graduate diplomas (0.7%).
-Vocational pathways account for 22.6% of qualifications among those aged 15+, with advanced diplomas at 9.2% and certificates at 13.4%.
+Vocational pathways account for 22.6% of qualifications among those aged 15 and above, with advanced diplomas making up 9.2% and certificates 13.4%.

 Frequently Asked Questions - Education